-He is your first point of contact at Hymans Robertson if you have any queries regarding your membership or benefits and will be more than happy to assist you.
+Kevin and his team are your first point of contact at Hymans Robertson if you have any queries regarding your membership or benefits and will be more than happy to assist you.

 When telephoning the administration team, please have your National Insurance number to hand so they can easily identify you, as details on your benefits are confidential.